Is Fujifilm X System Any Good for Astrophotography?

 3- Lenses

-In general, if you wish to capture wide scenes with as much sky for the milkyway as possible, the wider focal the better.
-For an APS-C, such as Fuji cameras, you would expect to use a focal lens from 18 mm and wider.
+In general, if you wish to capture wide scenes with the Aurora including a nice foreground and sufficient sky, the wider focal the better.
+For an APS-C, such as Fuji cameras, you would expect to use a focal lens from 18 mm or wider.
 A wide aperture at f2.8 and lower is also highly recommended to be able to capture as much light as possible at an appropriate shutter speed.
 The lenses listed below, even if not all tested, should all do a great job:

 Fuji XF 8-16mm f2.8